dorival/jquery.selectfy/README.md

 * Usefull functions

 ## How to setup
-The most simplistic way to enable Selectfy is by using having a HTML container and a list of immidiate children elements with an attribute ```data-selectable```.
+The most simplistic way to enable Selectfy is having a HTML container and a collection of immidiate children elements with an attribute ```data-selectable```.
 This attribute is customizable, but will be further discussed in the wiki.

 ```html
 <div id="ListBox">